The Joy Of Reading

 - Imagination.
 Books force the reader to build narratives of sight, sound, and smell inside their head.
 And so the bookworm becomes more imaginative and creative than those flaccid spectators sitting in front of televisions.

-Books will expand a person’s mind to see all that is and all that could be.
-Because of this alone, reading populates the world with more polymaths, eclectic individuals cross-fertilized with vast amounts of accumulated knowledge spanning numerous disciplines.
-Da Vinci, Montaigne, Goethe, Franklin, Asimov, Chomsky, and Jobs to name a select few.
+Books expand a person’s awareness to see all that is and all that could be.
+Because of this alone, reading populates the world with more polymaths, eclectic individuals cross-fertilized with vast amounts of accumulated knowledge spanning numerous disciplines and cultures.
+Da Vinci, Montaigne, Goethe, Franklin, Asimov, Chomsky, and Jobs to name a few.
 The advantage with polymathic endeavor is unparalleled innovation through problem solving skills stemming from the sagacious awareness of seeing the unseen interconnectedness.

 How To Read Every Book You’ve Ever Wanted

-Out of pure curiosity, an evolutionary biologist by the name of Dr. Michael Rose experimented with selective breeding of the Drosophila Melanogaster fruit flies in the 1970s.
+As part of his doctoral program at the University of Sussex in England, Dr. Michael Rose experimented with selective breeding of the Drosophila Melanogaster fruit flies in the 1970s to study the affects of aging.
 By discarding eggs and only allowing females to breed once they reached a target age, the flies who could still breed in their maturity passed their genes on to the next generation.
-This intentional delay to reproduce coaxed these bothersome little insects into living twice as long as their ordinary brethren.
-The subjects became known as the Methuselah Flies and were shown to have greater resistance to infectious diseases as well.
+This intentional delay to reproduce coaxed these bothersome little insects into living much older than their ordinary brethren.
+And it didn’t matter how hard the scientist pushed, each generation of flies would just keep living longer and longer.
+His subjects eventually became known as the Methuselah Flies and were also shown to have greater resistance to infectious diseases as well.

 A Library In Every Home

-Every home should have its own quiet library to leave discord and idle chatter behind in the peaceful search for literary bliss.
-Enclosed within the space of this sacred room, the entire history of the human spirit could be condensed into the elegant form of perfectly bound hardcovers standing shoulder to shoulder on shelves reaching up to the ceiling and spanning the surrounding walls.
+Every home should have its own quiet library to leave discord and idle chatter behind.
+Enclosed within the space of this sacred room, the history of the human spirit could be condensed into the pedantic form of bound hardcovers standing shoulder to shoulder on shelves reaching up to the ceiling and spanning the surrounding walls.

-Elegant lamps would stand over leather sofas and reading chairs to illuminate the pages with a soft, yellow glow.
-And if the lack of bookshelves permit, large paintings would decorate the walls as lavish furnishings to create a well-to-do atmosphere of sophistication.
-The home owner would take a special pride in the cultivated refinement further drawn from such an inspirational abode.
-No expense should be spared in the construction of the finest room in your home.
+Elegant lamps would look down on leather sofas or reading chairs to illuminate the pages with a soft, yellow glow.
+And if the lack of bookshelves permit, large paintings would decorate the walls as lavish furnishings to create a well-to-do atmosphere of extreme sophistication.
+The home owner would boast about his vast library and take a special pride in the cultivation of human knowledge that could be had from it.
+No expense should be spared in this construction of the finest room in the home.
 The return on investment would be more than worth it.

 There will always be a place for real books, even in a digitized world.
-Without question, books feel natural in the hand, their physical construction and the printed pages bound tightly have a dignity and authority that is eternal.
-How can a living, breathing person not be aroused by the mere sight of exquisitely published hardbacks?
+Without question, books feel natural in the hand, their physical construction and the fibrous pages have a dignity and authority that’s eternal.
+How can an intelligent person not be aroused by the mere sight of an exquisitely published hardcover?

 Any lover of books should see the value in demanding they all be published in the same quality and style offered by the Folio Society.
 To my knowledge, there is no higher form of the printed word than what comes off the Folio Society’s press – beautifully crafted, highly imaginative editions of the world’s finest literature, many containing delightful illustrations and superb typography.
 Because anything less than perfect is unacceptable.

-Looking at the world of today, it’s a shame to see the average person’s existence shrivel like dehydrated fruit to where the essence of their entire self-worth is defined in the small aperture question of “What do you do?”
-Our library, nurturing imaginative purposefulness, would become the means to a whimsical self-salvation after the joy of reading is at last realized.
+Looking at the world of today, it’s a shame to see the average person’s existence shrivel like dehydrated fruit to where the essence of our entire self-worth is defined in the small aperture question of “What do you do?”
+Our library, nurturing imaginative purposefulness, would become the means to a whimsical self-salvation after the joy of reading is finally realized.